nsfcac/http-prompt/README.md

 This fetches the [Redfish OpenAPI schema](https://redfish.dmtf.org/schemas/openapi.yaml), from the web as a default.

-To change URL address, use cd:
+To change URL address, use cd:<br/>
 `#Relative URL path`<br/>
 `$ cd redfish/v1`